 The Good: Vibrant, captivating visuals, sprawling new locales, memorable NPCs, and a gripping storyline make Summerset a damn-near perfect example of what an MMO should be.

 The Bad: Some quest lines can be inconsistently interesting, but they’re worth blowing through to get to the real meat of the expansion – which isn’t hard to find.

-The Verdict: HIGHLY RECOMMENDED.
+The Verdict: 4 out of 5.
 The Elder Scrolls Online: Summerset isn’t just a great expansion to an MMORPG, it’s a must-play for RPG fans of any stripe.
 Summerset is an absolute fucking blast, and it’s never been a better time to arrive in (or return to) Tamriel.

 Love WGG?
 Support your boys!
 Buy a shirt at the official WGG Shop right here, follow us on Twitter, and subscribe to us on Spotify and Twitch!
 Also, if you’re looking for a high-quality monitor mount that won’t break the bank – use code 10WICKED over at Echogear to get 10% off your purchase!